melonmanchan/express-minify-html/README.md

 express res.render does.
 Otherwise, the callback is called with the error object and the minified HTML content, as demonstrated above.

-Additionally, if no callback is provided - error handeling will be handled as explained when referencing displayErrors, but if you wish you can override this default behavor and define your own custom error callback such as this:
+Additionally, if no callback is provided - error handling will be handled as explained when referencing displayErrors, but if you wish you can override this default behavior and define your own custom error callback such as this:

 	app.use(minifyHTML({